There are legal obligations for most small businesses. They will vary depending on the nature of the business.

 You are responsible for ensuring you have the correct business registrations and that they are maintained and renewed.

 Your tax requirements may include registering for goods and services tax (GST) and pay as you go (PAYG) withholding, and reporting to the Australian Tax Office (ATO).
 Read more about business structures and tax requirements.

 If you sell goods and services you will need to comply with the Competition and Consumer Act 2010, which also includes the Australian Consumer Law (ACL).
 The ACL outlines specific protections for consumers against unfair business practices.
-These include:

 - ensuring standard form contracts do not have unfair terms